igrishaev/pg2/docs/migrations.md

 ## No Code-Driven Migrations

 At the moment, neither `.edn` nor `.clj` migrations are supported.
-This is by design because personally I'm highly against mixing SQL and Clojure.
-Every time I see an EDN transaction, I get angry.
-Mixing these two for database management is the worst idea one can come up with.
-If you're thinking about migrating a database with Clojure, please close you laptop and have a walk to the nearest park.
+This is by design because personally I'm against mixing SQL and Clojure.
+It's an unobvious and fragile technique.

-## Migration Resources
+## Migrations' Location

-Migration files are stored in project resources.
+Migrations might be referenced either as a resource or a local directory.
 The default search path is `migrations`.
+First, the framework checks out a resource running `(clojure.java.io/resource <path>)`.
+When it's not found, the local directory is taken into account.
+You can specify an absolute path as well like `/some/path/to/migrations`.

-Thus, their physical location is `resources/migrations`.
-The engine scans the `migrations` resource for children files.
+When location is found, the engine scans it for children files.
 Files from nested directories are also taken into account.
 The engine supports Jar resources when running the code from an uberjar.

-The resource path can be overridden with settings.
+The resource path can be overridden with settings or command line arguments.

 ## Migration Table